The da Vinci system is a pioneering surgical robot that increases accuracy during operations.

 What is the da Vinci robot?

-In 2007, with funding from the charity, The Royal Marsden introduced the da Vinci S surgical system to the UK.
 The robot gives surgeons more control than ever before and great accuracy which reduces the side effects of surgery and speeds up recovery times.

 This means surgeons can operate on several different areas of the body at once, which is often needed when dealing with advanced cancers.